Alex-Angelico/data-structures-and-algorithms/python/code_challenges/graph/README.md

 Write a function which takes in a graph of city names with edges weighed as plane ticket prices, and a list of city names.
 Return whether the trip between the cities is possible with direct flights, and how much it would cost.

+#### Challenge 38

+Create a depth-first traversal method for the graph class that accepts a vertex as an argument and returns all vertices in the graph in the appropriate order relative to the starting vertex.

 ### Inputs and Expected Outputs

 #### Challenge 35